CodeTheCity/CTC21/README.md

 We will also use Slack and our Code the City workgroup as the back channel between rooms, and to coordinate the event outside of Zoom.
 This worked well in the run-up to the event, and also as the jumping off point for each day.

+We added more use of Miro to the mix this time.
+Participants were encouraged to add a photo and something about what they had to offer, and also what they hoped to gain from the event, so that people knew more about each other.
+We also had a whiteboard for each team too.
+Some used this as a task board, others documented their work process, and others captured notes and brainstormed use cases and scenarios.

 ## Projects